usethesource/rascal/src/org/rascalmpl/courses/GettingStarted/GettingStarted.md

 #### Download and installation

 Rascal is deployed as one of four easy-to-use packages:
-1. A standalone "jar" file, which can be downloaded [here](https://update.rascal-mpl.org/console/rascal-shell-stable.jar)
+1. **A standalone "jar" file**, which can be downloaded [here](https://update.rascal-mpl.org/console/rascal-shell-stable.jar)
-2. A Visual Studio Code extension, which can be found [here](https://marketplace.visualstudio.com/items?itemName=usethesource.rascalmpl) or search for "Rascal" in the "Extension" view in VScode itself.
+2. A **Visual Studio Code extension**, which can be found [here](https://marketplace.visualstudio.com/items?itemName=usethesource.rascalmpl) or search for "Rascal" in the "Extension" view in VScode itself.
-3. An Eclipse plugin, for which the update site is <https://update.rascal-mpl.org/stable/>.
+3. An **Eclipse plugin**, for which the update site is <https://update.rascal-mpl.org/stable/>.
-4. A set of Maven MOJOs, for which the plugin repository is <https://releases.usethesource.io/maven/>
+4. A set of **Maven MOJOs**, for which the plugin repository is <https://releases.usethesource.io/maven/>

 For developers on Rascal itself or experimental libraries, who want to work with on continuously integrated and tests releases please have a look at the ((Developers)) course.